 As described in Note 1, certain members of the Plans whose employment with the City is terminated prior to being eligible for pension benefits are entitled to refunds of their accumulated contributions.
 Members who began service before March 1, 2011 who terminate employment with the City with less than five years of pension service are only entitled to a refund of their accumulated employee contributions, without interest, as they vest at five years.
 Prior to September 1, 2017, members who began service after February 28, 2011 were only entitled to a refund, without interest, if they terminate with less than ten years of pension service as they vested at ten years.
 After the passage of HB 3158 and the September 1, 2017 effective date the vesting period was reduced from ten to five years for employees hired after March 1, 2011, and such members are only entitled to a refund of their accumulated contributions, without interest, if they have less than five years of pension service.
-As of December 31, 2017 and 2016, aggregate contributions from non-vested members for the Combined Pension Plan were \$11.9 million and \$14.0 million, respectively.
+As of December 31, 2018 and 2017, aggregate contributions from active non-vested members for the Combined Pension Plan were \$20.3 million and \$11.9 million, respectively.
 The portion of these contributions that might be refunded to members who terminate prior to pension eligibility and request a refund has not been determined.
-Refunds due to terminated non-vested members in the amount of \$1 million and \$537 thousand were included in accounts payable and other accrued liabilities of the Combined Pension Plan as of December 31, 2017 and 2016, respectively.
-The increase in refunds due to terminated non-vested members reflects a change in the interpretation of the liability.
-As of December 31, 2017 the aggregate contributions from active non-vested members of the Supplemental Plan was \$36 thousand.
-There are no contributions eligible for refund for terminated members in the Supplemental Plan.
+Refunds due to terminated non-vested members in the amount of \$1 million, for both December 31, 2018 and 2017, were included in accounts payable and other accrued liabilities of the Combined Pension Plan.
+As of December 31, 2018 and 2017, the aggregate contributions from active nonvested members of the Supplemental Plan were \$38 and \$36 thousand.
+One terminated member was eligible for a refund of \$54 thousand from the Supplemental Plan as of December 31, 2018.
+No contributions for terminated members were eligible for refunds as of December 31, 2017 in the Supplemental Plan.

-At December 31, 2017 the total accumulated DROP balance and the present value of the DROP annuities was \$1.05 billion for the Combined Plan and \$8.1 million for the Supplemental Plan.
-The total accumulated DROP balance at December 31, 2016 was \$1.05 billion for the Combined Plan and \$8 million for the Supplemental Plan.
+At December 31, 2018 the total accumulated DROP balance and the present value of the DROP annuities was \$1.01 billion for the Combined Plan and \$4.5 million for the Supplemental Plan.
+The total accumulated DROP balance at December 31, 2017 was \$1.05 billion for the Combined Plan and \$8.1 million for the Supplemental Plan.